 What Is the Difference Between Hard Torque and Soft Torque?

 Apparently, there exists a fair amount of confusion about manufacturer claims surrounding what they call “soft torque” and “hard torque.”
 A quick Google search, at least at this point, doesn’t reveal a whole ton of useful information.
-And, manufacturers don’t seem to be terribly forthright with good working definitions of what these terms actually mean.
-So, as a public service, and also for my own edification, I feel that it might not be a bad question to toss to the Pro team and bring you some answers.
+Manufacturers don’t seem to be terribly forthright with good working definitions of what these terms actually mean.
 So, what is the difference between hard torque and soft torque?

 Confusion About The Difference Between Hard Torque And Soft Torque

 Torque is torque, right?
 Nah, not really.
 Like many quantifiable results in the tool industry, there are plenty of variables in play.
 For example, try getting a solid torque measurement on any impact tool.
 You’ll find it’s a lot harder with a lot more gray area than getting it on a drill.
 The action of the impacting creates a very fast torque curve that’s incredibly hard to measure.
 The little details make a big difference.

 The difference between hard torque and soft torque boils down to what material you’re working with.
 The amount of available energy flowing to the chuck doesn’t change, but some materials give and others don’t.
 You’ll get the closest to hard torque ratings when you’re fastening metal to metal – particularly stainless steel.
 There is such a thing as a soft metal and you won’t read as a high a torque in that as you will harder metal.

 Furthering that point, driving a fastener in soft wood will reduce the amount of torque the drill has to produce to continue driving.
 The nature of woods – like pine – to give as the fastener head reaches the end of the drive means the driver encounters a “squishier” end.